HL7/davinci-ra/input/pagecontent/StructureDefinition-ra-measurereport-intro.md

 1. Each `MeasureReport.group` *should* have a `MeasureReport.group.ra-hierarchicalStatus` element
 1. Each `MeasureReport.group` *should* have zero to many `MeasureReport.evalautedResource` element

+**Additional Profile specific implementation guidance:**
+1. `evaluatedResource` SHALL reference resources using USCore profiles where applicable
+1. All resources referenced by `evaluatedResource` SHALL be returned in the bundle by [$report](OperationDefinition-report.html) operation

 {% include link-list.md %}